superform-xyz/superform-core/security-review/2023-12-cantina-competition.md

 Here's a more vivid scenario:

-lets say some ETH was forcefully sent to `SuperformRouter`, (_this is because there's no way for an initial deposit without forcefully sending ETH to the `SuperformRouter` due to the calculation for prev balance in the deposit functions_)
+lets say some ETH was forcefully sent to `SuperformRouter`, (_this is because there's no way for an initial deposit without forcefully sending ETH to the `SuperformRouter` due to the calculation for prev balance in the deposit functions_).

 Like for 1st deposit via any of the deposit functions, `address(this).balance` will be 0 so doing this `0 - msg.value` where msg.value would normally be a value > 0 will result in underflows causing reverts.
 So the only way an initial deposit is even possible in the `SuperformRouter` is by forcefully sending ETH so that there could be a balance.